robertmryan/SampleBridgingProject/README.md

 1. Create blank iOS Objective-C app and called it `SampleBridgingProject`.

 2. Add Swift class, `Foo`, as a subclass of `NSObject`.
-When prompted, I chose to add the briding header.
+When prompted, I chose to add the bridging header.

-3. Add `SampleBridgingProject.pch` to project.
+3. Add a new `SampleBridgingProject.pch` to project.

 4. Add following `#import` to the `pch` file: